 Remember that you want people who read these credits in future articles (to learn more about how a photograph was taken) or for editorial features to be able to learn how this person took their outstanding photograph.
 If I can't identify the original source, I'll say something like "Image from Google Images."
 Photographed by Paul Smith."

-Benefits OF Crediting
+Benefits of Crediting

+Photographers' names are spread throughout the world through crediting.
+Before sharing our photos on Instagram, Facebook, and other social media platforms, we should all be aware of the many advantages of crediting.
 The most significant advantage of tagging as many people as possible is networking.
 Crediting is extremely important in networking.
 You tag them, they tag you, your followers see them, their followers see you, and so on.

 Another advantage of crediting is how much more successful we can be at our craft by getting our work in front of as many people as possible.
 When someone sees a photo they like in someone's feed and knows how to credit the photographer, they are more likely to visit that person's profile and see what else that person does.